epiecs/free-grilly/README.md

 This process will replace the original firmware on your Grilleye Max.

+> **Watch out!:** For the first flash you will need to use the `merged` variant of the firmware.
+This contains extra data which is not included in the normal updates (bootloader, partitions,...).

 1.  **Connect the Device:** Connect your Grilleye Max to your computer using the USB cable.
 2.  **Find Your Serial Port:**
     * **Windows:** Open Device Manager (search `devmgmt.msc`).
 Look under "Ports (COM & LPT)".
 You should see an entry like "Silicon Labs CP210x USB to UART Bridge (COMx)".
 Note the `COMx` number (e.g., `COM3`).